xyou365/AutoRclone/Readme.md

 _For meaning of above flags, please run `python3 massadd.py -h`_

 Step 5.
-Add service accounts or google groups (created in Step 4) into Team Drive tdsrc and tddst
+Add service accounts or Google Groups (created in Step 4) into Team Drive tdsrc and tddst
 ---------------------------------
 Add the group address `sa@yourdomain.com` to your source Team Drive (tdsrc) and destination Team Drive (tddst).

-If you are not Gsuite admin or do not care about the member limitation of Team Drive, just use script of folderclone to add sa accounts into Team Drive.
+If you are not Gsuite admin or do not care about the member limitation of Team Drive, just use script of `folderclone` to add `sa` accounts into Team Drive.

 - Add service accounts into your source Team Drive:
 `python3 masshare.py -d SharedTeamDriveSrcID`

 - Add service accounts into your destination Team Drive:
-And run `python3 masshare.py -d SharedTeamDriveDstID`
+`python3 masshare.py -d SharedTeamDriveDstID`

 Step 6.
 Start your task (copy from Team Drive tdsrc to tddst)
 ---------------------------------